 There are 12 stars in the European Union flag.

-There are 12 words in the song and they’re all made up.
+There are 12 words in the song.
+They’re all made up.

-The original plan was to launch the video on 12.12 last year.
+The original plan was to launch the music video on 12.12 last year.

-The last 12 notes of the song are from Ode to Joy (you’ll hear it now you know it’s there).
+The last 12 notes are Beethoven’s Ode to Joy (you’ll hear it now you know it’s there).

 What’s The Europe Song?